BobbleLaw/bobblelaw.github.io/content/posts/how-to-use-cmake-to-configure-a-qt-project.md

 ---
-title: How to use CMake to configure a Qt project?
+title: How to Use CMake to Configure a Qt Project?
-description: Configurate Qt project with CMake
+description: Configurate Qt project with CMake.
 toc: false
 authors:
   - host